alicescfernandes/isel_final_project/docs/dev_log.md

 - [x] Fix the slug on the admin. this needs to match the chart classification type

 - File deletion was disabled

-## 05/11/2025

-- [ ] Read chart config from the chart classification type, and return that chart type
-- [ ] Add support on the backend and frontend to allow for multiple filters (check the dimeansions)
-- [ ] Ensure that all charts are supported, without any bugs or errors
-- [ ] Fork the branch for the FEIM presentation and freeze it